binaryphile/sales.diditbetter.com/pages/support.md

+---
+title: Support
+description: Support options for the DidItBetter.com Sofware Affiliate and Referral programs
+---

 Please review all documentation including the guides (installation, administration, user), online knowledgebase, technical bulletins listed on our website prior to contacting Support.
 If you cannot find the